singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise3.md

    ![ws name.](media/updt3.png)

-1. In the Applications tab, select the applications to be published for example: Excel, Microsoft Edge, Outlook, OneNote, Word and OneDrive.
+1. In the Applications tab, select the applications to be published for example: Microsoft Edge, Visual Studio Code, Acrobat Reader DC, Notepad and Google Chrome.

    **Note:** We can click on the **(2)** next page button near the lower right corner to navigate through the different pages of the list of applications.